(EXPANDED FROM 12/10/2021)

 Pricing for the proposed Lark was unclear.
 However, Patrick Foster wrote that a competing redesign proposal by Raymond Loewy’s consulting firm “would have been slotted above the Lark, with Studebaker evolving into a builder of premium automobiles aimed at enthusiasts desiring a well-styled performance car” (2008, p.
 156).
 If Stevens’s Lark was viewed in a similar vein, then pricing would have shifted above 1964 levels.

 The lowest-priced Studebaker, whose name was changed from the Lark to the Challenger, listed for $1,935.
 This was only $28 higher than the base model of the compact Rambler American.
 Meanwhile, Studebaker’s most expensive four-door sedan, the Cruiser, was priced at $2,595.
-This was $138 higher than the mid-sized Chevrolet Chevelle Malibu but $76 lower than a Rambler Ambassador 990 and $127 below a Dodge Polara.
+This was $138 higher than a mid-sized Chevrolet Chevelle Malibu but lower than a Buick Skylark (by $74), a Rambler Ambassador 990 (by $76) and a Dodge Polara (by $127).

 Langworth lauded Stevens’s handiwork as “exciting” and “saleable” — although he thought that by 1963 nothing could have saved Studebaker (1979, 1993, p.
 155).
-That may well be true, but the concept car was not ready for prime time anyway.
+That may well have been true, but the concept car was not ready for prime time anyway.

 Proposal went through a number of iterations

-The images below appear to be an earlier scale model.
+The next round of images appear to be an earlier scale model.
 Our fake Lark is based upon this earlier version because its door windows are fully interchangeable.
-This is unlike the above-shown concept, which was a full-scale model built by Sibona-Bassano (Langworth, 1979, 1993).
+This is unlike the concept car shown in the banner photo, which was a full-scale model built by Sibona-Bassano (Langworth, 1979, 1993).

 The greenhouse also hints at the Continental.
 Perhaps its strongest feature is the windshield, which elegantly wraps into the roof like the Lincoln but is less bulky.
 By the same token, the side styling is exceptionally clean for the mid-60s but not as austere as the Continental because of a mid-level crease.